programmingwithjerry/alx-low_level_programming/README.md

-Readme for alx low level programming
+README for functions and nested loops